stasjok/mini.nvim/README.md

 ## Modules

 'mini.nvim' contains many modules which is slightly daunting at first.
 All of them can be used independently, one at a time.

 For easier exploration, here they are presented in groups based on module's primary functionality (although some modules can fit in several groups).
+See more detailed listing [here](doc/mini-nvim.txt).

 ### Text editing